 “We work on manners daily.
 Holding the door for someone, saying please, thank you and excuse me, offering to help someone else, taking turns.
 You name it, we are having to work on it.
 It takes up instructional time, but they haven’t gotten it and it’s important.”

-The first 2 years of life are critical in terms of parents meeting (serving) the physical and emotional needs of children.
+The first 2 years of life are critical in terms of parents meeting the physical and emotional needs of children.
 By age 2, the focus must shift to helping children understand that they are no longer to be “served” but are now old enough to learn “to serve.”
 One of the best means of fostering a sense of service, personal responsibility, and family pride is by assigning children age-appropriate daily chores.
 Family chores were the norm in generations past.
 Today, many children have no assigned chores at all.
 Chores promote self-discipline, time management, and respect for property; attributes that are key to success in school and life.
 Requiring active participation with household chores sends an important message to children that they are capable, valued members of the family; a message that can be powerfully beneficial to a child's overall development.

-Teaching children the importance of personal responsibility and accountability needs to begin early in a child's life and must begin at home.
+Currently, the decline in personal accountability in our country is unbridled.
+Schools are carrying the burden of trying to teach students who are not adequately prepared to learn.
+Instilling in children the importance of personal responsibility and accountability needs to begin early in a child's life and must start at home.
 It's past time to sound the alarm!
-As a society we cannot, and should not, expect teachers to do that which is fundamentally the job of parents.
+As a society, we cannot, and should not, expect teachers to do that which is fundamentally the job of parents.

 © Sharon Knapp Lamberth, February 2022